Tsu-gu/tsubuntu/README.md

 - bash auto completion
 ### Can be installed later
 So far I tested this on Ubuntu only.
 You right click on the script, run it and a notification will tell you once the install finishes.
-- Bazaar
+- Bazaar (I decided to abandon GNOME Software with the extensions and keep App Center, and give users the option to install a Flatpak store)
-- Gearlever
+- Gearlever (AppImage integration, you just drag and drop the files into its window)
-- Ignition
+- Ignition (Replaces Startup Applications which got broken by GNOME 49)
 ## Installed extensions:
 - tray icons
 - corner tiling